npm package discovery and stats viewer.

 The Cross Platform Game Engine

-The Starling Framework allows you to create hardware accelerated apps in ActionScript 3, Haxe, TypeScript or JavaScript.
+The Starling Framework allows you to create hardware accelerated apps in Haxe, TypeScript, JavaScript, or ActionScript 3.
 The main target is the creation of 2D games, but Starling may be used for any graphical application.
-Thanks to Adobe AIR, Starling-based applications can be deployed to mobile devices (iOS, Android), the desktop (Windows, OS X), and to the browser (via the Flash plugin).
+Thanks to OpenFL, Starling-based applications can be deployed to mobile devices (iOS, Android), the desktop (Windows, macOS, Linux), and to web browsers via either JavaScript or WebAssembly.

-While Starling mimics the classic display tree architecture of Adobe AIR/Flash, it provides much better performance than the Adobe version: all objects are rendered directly by the GPU (using the Stage3D API).
+While Starling mimics the classic display tree architecture of OpenFL, it provides much better performance than the OpenFL version: all objects are rendered directly by the GPU (using the Stage3D API) with improved batching and support for things like texture atlases.
 When paired with OpenFL, Starling provides an alternative GPU renderer with helpful features.
-The complete architecture was designed for working well with the GPU; common game development tasks were built right into its core.
-Starling hides Stage3D internals from developers, but makes it easy to access them for those who need full performance and flexibility.
+The complete architecture was designed for working well with the GPU; common game development tasks are built right into its core.
+Starling hides Stage3D internals from developers who don't need low-level access, but makes it easy to access them for those who need full performance and flexibility.

 Starling aims to be as lightweight and easy to use as possible.
 As an open-source project, much care was taken to make the source code easy to read, understand and extend.
 With under 15k lines of code, experienced developers can easily grasp it in its entirety, or modify it to their needs.